sergiosouzalima/golang-learning/02read-toml-file/README.md

 user = "your_username"<br/>
 password = "your_password"

-2. Run the Go program using the following command: go run main.go
+2. Run the Go program using the following command:<br/>
+go run main.go

-3. The output will display the user and password:
+3. The output will display the user and password:<br/>
 User: your_username<br/>
 Password: your_password